 3. NG-RAN does not have direct connections between the shared access and the core networks of the participating operators OP2 and OP3.

-4. NG-RAN does have direct connections between the shared access and the core network of the participating operator OP4.
+4. OP4 has a MOCN arrangement with OP1.

 5. In this example UE 1 is subscribed to OP1, UE 2 is subscribed to OP 2, UE 3 is subscribed to OP3, and UE 4 is subscribed to OP4.